vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 In HV it is not so elaborate as in KKV.
 Putraprāptivrata-(a) on 6th of Vai, su. worship of Skanda after

 fast on 5th; tithi; for a year; Skanda has four forms (or names) viz.
 Skanda, Kumāra, Viśākha and Guha; one desirous of son, wealth or health secures his desire; HY 1.
 628 (from Vi.
-Dh.); (2) on Sr. Pūrṇimā; tithi; Saṅkari (Durga) is devatā; one desirous of sons, learning, kingdom, fame should perform this; manufacture a sword or pūdukās or image of Dovī of gold or silver and on an auspicious naksatra place it on a vedi (altar) on which barley shoots have grown and homa has been performed; various fruits and flowers be offered to her; Vidyāmantra set out in HV
+Dh.); (2) on Sr. Pūrṇimā; tithi; Saṅkari (Durgā) is devatā; one desirous of sons, learning, kingdom, fame should perform this; manufacture a sword or pūdukās or image of Dovī of gold or silver and on an auspicious naksatra place it on a vedi (altar) on which barley shoots have grown and homa has been performed; various fruits and flowers be offered to her; Vidyāmantra set out in HV

 II, 232; HV II, 230-233 (from Devipurāṇa).
 Putravrata-(1) same as 'Putra-kāmavrata' (1); HV II.
 171–72;